simonsdave/clair-cicd/README.md

 * bash, curl & jq are installed and available
 * docker is installed and running
-* all testing and dev has been done on Ubuntu 14.04 so no promises about other platforms (feedback on this would be very helpful)
+* all testing and dev has been done on Ubuntu 14.04 so no promises about other platforms (feedback on this would be very helpful - thanks in advance)

 There are 4 moving pieces: